tripl-ai/arc/docs-src/content/_index.md

 - **predictable** in that data is used to define transformations - not code.
 - **repeatable** in that if a job is executed multiple times it will produce the same result.
-- **manageable** in that execution considerations and logging has been baked in from the start.
+- **manageable** in that execution considerations and logging have been baked in from the start.

 ## Getting Started